-Think of a new customer or a new person to your email list as a guest in your home.
+Think of a new client, new student, new member, or new email list subscriber as a guest in your home.

 Send the first email out automatically, within a few minutes after a person subscribes and opts-in to your email list.
 It can be one email, or a series of emails, triggered by a person joining your list.

 What a Welcome email will do for you and your business

 A well-crafted Welcome email – whether it’s confirming a person’s subscription, offering immediate access to your free content, or a receipt for a purchasing a class or membership – can build trust and a rapport with your audience.
 It sets the tone of future communication, starts a conversation, helps reinforce your brand and message, and acknowledges how important your audience is to you.

 Consider it your calling card; it’s your one opportunity to knock their socks off with meaningful content that solves their problems or answers their questions.
 You want them to open future emails from you.